streamnative/pulsar-io-sqs/docs/sqs-sink.md

 | `awsCredentialPluginName` | String|false | " " (empty string) | Fully-qualified class name of implementation of `AwsCredentialProviderPlugin`. |
 | `awsCredentialPluginParam` | String|true | " " (empty string) | JSON parameter to initialize `AwsCredentialsProviderPlugin`. |
 | `queueName` | String|true | " " (empty string) | Name of the SQS queue that messages should be read from or written to. |

+## Configure it with Function Worker

+You can create a configuration file (JSON or YAML) to set the properties as below.

 **Example**